TownesZhou/jincheng-website/content/authors/admin/_index.md

   - University of Southern California
 highlight_name: true
 ---
 Jincheng Zhou is a graduate student at the University of Southern California.
 I currently work as a student worker at the Sigma Cognitive Architecture lab in the USC Institute for Creative Technologies.
+I received the Computer Science Outstanding Student Award from USC Viterbi School of Engineering when graduating with a B.S. degree in CS.

 I am generally interested in Artificial General Intelligence, i.e., building a human-like, knowledge-based, generally intelligent system.
-At the current stage, my specific research interests are in cognitive architectures, cognitive modeling, deep & multi-agent reinforcement learning, probabilistic programming, probabilistic graphical models, knowledge representation & repreesntation learning, and causal reasoning.
-I believe research breakthroughs in these areas will be critical to the engineering of a next-generation integrated architecture of artificial intelligence.
+I believe this is the single most important technological breakthrough in the entirety of human history.
+My past research has been revolving around cognitive architectures, cognitive modeling, deep & multi-agent reinforcement learning, probabilistic graphical models & programming.
+At the current stage, I am also interested in knowledge representation & repreesntation learning, causal reasoning, and natural language processing.
+I believe research breakthroughs in all these areas will be critical to the engineering of a next-generation integrated architecture of artificial general intelligence.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv.pdf" "newtab" >}}resumé{{< /staticref >}}.